Avans-ATGM/Avans-ATGM.github.io/_events/2023-04-12-semestermrsa.md

   country: Netherlands
 ---

+Log first in or create an account to participitate in the training.
-use this link to join the tiaas training https://galaxy.atgm.avans.nl/join-training/semestermrsa
+Click  [here]https://galaxy.atgm.avans.nl/join-training/semestermrsa to join the training